Showing posts with label India. Show all posts

 ๐Ÿ‡บ๐Ÿ‡ธ United States - New York

-The city of Mumbai (formerly Bombay) is the largest city in India with almost 20 million inhabitants.
+The city of Mumbai (formerly Bombay) is the largest city in India.

 For many travelers, it is the gateway to the country before moving to other sites in India.
 Mumbai is enormous in size and mixed with extraordinary wealth on the one hand and abject poverty of the slams on the other.
 The city of Mumbai actually lies on an island, which is connected by bridges to the mainland.

-Mumbai is India's commercial center economically, the Indian film industry Bollywood, one of the high-tech centers and industrial center.
+Mumbai is India's commercial center economically, and the Indian film industry, Bollywood, is one of the high-tech centers and industrial centers.
 Most tourists choose to stay there in the Colaba area, which is a tourist area, and continue on to Goa or other destinations.

 Food: